MarneeDear/FAPRS/blog/applied-fsharp-challenge.md

 > *SENDER*>*DESTINATION*,*PATH*:*MESSAGE*

 The packet consists of a source, a destination, a path, and a message.
-The message can be user-defined, but is most often a Position Report.
+The message can be user-defined, but is most often a Position Report or a Weather Report.
 There are a number of Position Report formats as defined by the APRS spec.

 #### SENDER